 The sample for the eye track exercise comprised 52 university administrative employees, 63 parents of potential students attending university open-days, 38 maintenance and catering workers, 40 part-time MBA and other postgraduate students (mostly in full-time employment), and 43 members of university academic staff.
-As recommended by J. Cohen (1988), the sample size was set for a power value of .8 with an effect size of (medium value) .25 and alpha (probability) value of .05.
+As recommended by Cohen (1988) the sample size was set for a power value of .8 with effect size of (medium value) .25 and alpha (probability) value of .05.
 Fifty-six percent of the participants were female, and the ethnic mix of the sample was similar to that found in the universities hosting the study.
-Forty-eight percent were White, 12% Black, 19% from the Indian sub-continent, and 21% "other" including mixed-race individuals.
+Forty-eight percent were white, 12% black, 19% Indian sub-continent and 21% "other" including mixed race individuals.
 As the eye track study involved the participants' attitudes regarding people in African developing countries, the ethnicity and gender of an announcer within an appeal, and advertising in general, we did not collect primary baseline data on these matters as this could have primed the participants and possibly influenced their responses.
-However, secondary data on these issues for UK residents are widely available (e.g., Austin & Newman, 2015; Butt et al., 2022; Duffy et al., 2021; Gaston, 2021; IPSOS, 2020; Statista, 2023a, 2023b) and are in line with our study's sampling.
+However, secondary data on these issues for UK residents is widely available (e.g. IPSOS, 2020; Butt, Clery & Curtice, 2022; Statista, 2023a; 2023b; Duffy et al, 2021; Austin & Newman, 2015; Gaston, 2021) and is line with our study's sampling.

-On entry to the eye-tracking laboratory, a participant was not aware of, and not informed of, the particular appeal to be presented to that individual.
+On entry to the eye tracking laboratory a participant was not aware of, and not informed of the particular appeal to be presented to that individual.
 Participants remained blind to their intervention condition until they had completed the exercise.
 Levels of attention were measured by a Tobii X60 eye-tracking device (Tobii Technology, Sweden) which uses near-infrared light to illuminate participants' eyes, causing a reflection pattern on the corneas and pupils.
-An area of interest (AOI) was created for each naturally encountered image, that is, the pictures of emaciated children, the written message, the announcer, and the appeal for donations.
+An area of interest (AOI) was created for each naturally encountered image, i.e., the pictures of emaciated children, the written message, the announcer, and the appeal for donations.
 Cumulative fixation duration (i.e., the total duration of all fixations within an AOI) on each AOI was measured together with fixation speeds and frequencies.
 All the people who had been recruited and allocated to view a particular appeal were included in the final analysis, and all followed the instructions given.
 Every participant completed both parts of the exercise.
 Each person's results were processed in the same way in order to provide unbiased comparisons of the outcomes from the eight groups.

-Study I Findings
+Study 1 Findings

 Cumulative fixation duration assesses the viewer's level of attention to and psychological processing of an element (Celsi & Olson, 1988).
-Longer cumulative fixation duration indicates more extensive and deeper information processing and shows a person's involvement with the matter within the section (Aribarg et al., 2010).
+Longer cumulative fixation duration indicates more extensive and deeper information processing and shows a person's involvement with the matter within the section (Aribarg, Pieters & Wedel, 2010).
 We found that, on average and across all conditions, participants spent most time looking at the message (protest or informative) (mean [m] = 4.18, standard deviation [sd] = 2.50).
-However, there was no discernible difference in the time spent on each type of message.
-Then came the time spent looking at the headline (m = 1.51, sd = 1.23), and third, at the emaciated children (m = 1.17, sd = 0.99).
-Contiguously, total fixation counts, that is, the number of times a person fixated on a certain AOI, were highest for the message (whether protest or information) (m = 15.55, sd = 10.11) and for the picture of the children (m = 7.73, sd = 3.73), suggesting that these elements had the most influence on persuasion.
+However, there was no discernible difference between the time spent on each type of message.
+Then came the time spent looking at the headline (m = 1.51, sd = 1.23) and thirdly at the emaciated children (m = 1.17, sd = 0.99).
+Contiguously, total fixation counts, i.e., the number of times a person fixated on a certain AOI, were highest for the message (whether protest or information) (m = 1.5.55, sd = 10.11) and for the picture of the children (m = 7.73, sd = 3.73), suggesting that these elements had the most influence on persuasion.